 The Winter Solstice is upon us!
 Also known as the shortest day and longest night of the year, the winter solstice usually takes place on December 21st or 22nd every year in the Northern Hemisphere.
 Many cultures around the world celebrate the solstice by holding festivals, and holidays.
 These celebrations were created to celebrate the return of light, and the joy of each day growing longer and longer.

 The earth, as it turns out, has an axial tilt and daily rotation around the sun.
-As the earth follows its orbit around the sun it slowly tilts.
+As the Earth follows its orbit around the sun it slowly tilts.
 The earth also has two hemispheres: northern and southern.
 When one hemisphere faces toward the sun (summer) the other hemisphere faces away from the sun (winter.)
-This is because the two hemisphere face opposite directions along the earth's axis.
+This is because the two hemispheres face opposite directions along the earth’s axis.
 Now you know the science behind it.
 How about some activities to celebrate the solstice?

 This post may contain affiliate links.
 Please read my disclosure statement for more information.